OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 ## Deuteronomy 4:24

-For the Lord your God is a consuming fire, a jealous God.
+For the Lord your God is a devouring fire, a God who desires exclusive devotion.

 ## Deuteronomy 4:25